timelf123/docker-arma3-exile/README.md

 - Database Container
     + database server process.
-    + mounts volumes exposed by database data container.
+    + mounts volumes created by build.sh script.
     + ephemeral, destroy this at will.

-- Store Data Container
-    + Provides exile game files
-    + Provides exile  mysql db schema and migrations
-    + leave this running, use backup strategies outlined below.